getsentry/sentry-docs/src/collections/_documentation/platforms/python/index.md

 For more information, see [Releases Are Better With Commits](https://blog.sentry.io/2017/05/01/release-commits.html).

-## Adding Context

-You can also set context when manually triggering events.

 ### Setting Context

 Sentry supports additional context with events.
 Often this context is shared among any issue captured in its lifecycle, and includes the following components: